-We’ve put together 10 sustainability training courses that are mostly geared towards helping businesses to embrace and promote sustainability and raise awareness about the most pressing global issues, like climate change, inequality, discrimination, hunger and starvation, and more.
+We’ve put together 10 sustainability training courses that are mostly geared towards helping businesses to embrace and promote sustainability and raise awareness about the most pressing global issues, like climate change, inequality, discrimination, hunger and starvation, environmental degradation, and more.
 Read on to learn more.

 Learn more about the UN's 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs) with this 4-part microlearning course by EdApp.
 Here, you and your team will gain a better understanding of the mission of these programs, which is to make the world better and build a more sustainable future for everyone.
 It also touches on the five interconnected pillars of sustainability — people, prosperity, peace, partnership, and the planet, the core principles guiding these sustainable development programs, and the 2030 aspirational global targets.
 What’s more, it also provides a helpful guide on how your company can help mainstream the policies of SDG and put them into practice.
 A case study will be provided at the end of this course to help you better visualize the concept of SDGs in a real-life context.

 This sponsored course is structured into bite-sized modules so it’s easier to follow and comprehend.
 It also consists of interactive elements such as gamified quizzes and short video clips to help improve the learning experience of your employees.

 Scope: Background of the UN's 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs), five interconnected pillars of sustainability, 2030 aspirational global targets, mainstreaming the SDGs

 Created By EdAppExplore this free course